 Let’s see the various phases of the stakeholder engagement plan:

-Identify the urgency they feel for their problems, the legitimacy of their interest and the power they have to impact on the organization in general.
-Have an understanding of their motivations, goals and problems, and which of these are actually the problems of the project.
-In this way it will be possible to outline the priority stakeholders.
+Having an understanding of their motivations, goals and problems, and which of these are actually the problems of the project: in this way it will be possible to outline the priority stakeholders.

 The different stakeholders will come with different levels of trust and confidence.
 Recognizing this and the way in which we interact with them will therefore have to adapt to the level of trust.